 - Natural baking soda disinfects and whitens.
 Use a natural, good quality baking soda.
 Find out if your baking soda is natural here.

 - Bentonite clay pulls toxins out of your body.
 It is volcanic ash with an electric charge.
 Bentonite clay also happens to be my favorite face mask.
+Learn more about how to use bentonite clay here.

 - Xylitol decreases bacteria and remineralizes teeth.